Football clubs

 1936 - 1939

-Stewarts Ltd competed for three seasons in the Hastings League, playing their home games at Harrow Lane.
+Stewarts Ltd competed for three seasons in the Hastings League, playing their home fixtures at Harrow Lane.

 Timpsons Athletic